 Primary care services across North Staffordshire and Stoke-on-Trent

-As a walk-in centre, it means anyone can ‘walk-in’ and wait to be seen without booking an appointment.
-It provides routine and same-day primary care for minor conditions, ailments and injuries.
-Before 2017, it had a registered patient list and also accepted ‘walk-ins’ off the street from people needing same-day urgent primary care.
+As a walk-in centre, anyone could ‘walk-in’ and wait to be seen without booking an appointment.
+It provided routine and same-day primary care for minor conditions, ailments and injuries.

 Since the establishment of the HPCAH, primary care services have improved significantly across Staffordshire and Stoke-on-Trent.

-Extended GP opening hours over the last few years now means that appointments are available up to 8pm on weekdays with some appointments available on both Saturday and Sunday.
+Extended GP opening hours over the last few years now means that appointments are available up to 8pm on weekdays with some appointments available on a weekend.
 You can also phone NHS 111, visit the NHS website, or visit your local pharmacy.
 All these services can either provide advice and guidance or refer you to the most appropriate service for your healthcare needs.

 Our mobile homeless health service provides vital medical support to people experiencing homelessness in local places across the city for both physical and mental health needs.
 We have a community outreach vehicle which is fitted with wi-fi, facilities to take blood pressure, take blood and dress wounds in a safe, private environment.